Muukid/muCOSA/README.md

 It will return "Unknown" in the case that `style` is an invalid cursor style value.

 > These functions are "name" functions, and therefore are only defined if `MUCOSA_NAMES` is also defined by the user.

+## Pixel format

+A window's pixel format is used to define what data will be used when representing the window's surface.
+Its respective type is `muPixelFormat`, and has the following members:

+* `uint16_m red_bits` - the amount of bits used for the red channel.

+* `uint16_m green_bits` - the amount of bits used for the green channel.

+* `uint16_m blue_bits` - the amount of bits used for the blue channel.

+* `uint16_m alpha_bits` - the amount of bits used for the alpha channel.

+* `uint16_m depth_bits` - the amount of bits used for the depth channel.

+* `uint16_m stencil_bits` - the amount of bits used for the stencil channel.

+* `uint8_m samples` - the amount of samples used for each pixel.
+A value of 1 means no multi-sampling is performed.
+Any value other than 1 indicates multi-sampling, and must be a power of 2.

+0 bits means that the data does not include it; for example, if `depth_bits` is equal to 0, then no depth data is defined in the pixel format.

 ## Graphics APIs